solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 umi.use(keypairIdentity(umiKeypair))
 ```

-Download the image assets the collection image from the links below and save them
+Download the assets and collection image from the links below and save them
 inside your working directory:

-1. collection image:
+1. Collection image:
    https://github.com/solana-developers/professional-education/blob/main/labs/metaplex-umi/collection.png

-2. NFT image:
+2. Asset image:
    https://github.com/solana-developers/professional-education/blob/main/labs/metaplex-umi/nft.png

 We will use these images as our collection and asset cover images respectively.